wakatime/delphi-wakatime/readme.md

 1- Clone this repository.

-2- Create a directory named **.wakatime** on your current user profile directory "C:\Users\diego.garcia\\.wakatime"

-3- Download the wakatime-cli for windows from the wakatime-cli github direct link [here](https://github.com/wakatime/wakatime-cli/releases/download/v1.73.1/wakatime-cli-windows-386.zip)

-4- Extract into the **.wakatime** directory and rename the file to **wakatime-cli.exe**

-5- Open the project related to your IDE version:
+2- Open the project related to your IDE version:

 - WakaTimePlugin10_2.dproj - For Delphi 10.2
 - WakaTimePluginXE2.dproj  - For Delphi XE2